CoreSpeed-io/zypher-agent/examples/agui/ui/README.md

 - `dev` - Starts both UI and agent servers in development mode
 - `dev:debug` - Starts development servers with debug logging enabled
 - `dev:ui` - Starts only the Next.js UI server
-- `dev:agent` - Starts only the PydanticAI agent server
+- `dev:agent` - Starts only the Zypher agent server
 - `build` - Builds the Next.js application for production
 - `start` - Starts the production server
 - `lint` - Runs ESLint for code linting